slemankassis/thirdlove-frontend-test/README.md

 ## Next steps

+* Fix the error with node sass when run the app at first time
 * Fix the Warning _componentWillReceiveProps has been renamed, and is not recommended for use._ in CirclePicker component.
 * Add logger.
 * Add error handling.